 Till the low brown hills divide

 At last, for me and him.

 In the final stanza and only octave of the poem, the poet concludes his description of the swan and has his speaker refer to himself in the first person.
 This is the only time in the poem that this occurs.

 Before the introduction of the speaker into this poem, the poet concludes the description of the grace of the swan, and how it passes through water.

 It has moved from the autumn lake into the “windless dusk.”
 The sun is beginning to set, on both the poem and the narrative.
 The swan is headed for the place where the “great towers stand” in amongst the “mist.”
 They are there to “guard a lonely strand,” or shoreline of a body of water, usually a river.
 There is a hint of civilization in the distance.

-For the first time it appears as if the swan might have some eventual destination in mind, or at least a purpose to his travels.
-He moves slowly and easily, so it is not of the greatest importance that he get to his destination quickly.
+For the first time, it appears as if the swan might have some eventual destination in mind, or at least a purpose to his travels.
+He moves slowly and easily, so it is not of the greatest importance that he gets to his destination quickly.

 The speaker sees himself and the swan sailing off into the distance, and watching as the hills before them separate and to allow their passage.